urbanityllc/axthe/docs/setup.md

 ## Setup recipe
 After you create an Ubuntu instance in the cloud:
 You should edit in the cloud, sign up for a cloud based IDE, I recommend http://codeanywhere.com/editor.
-For SSR mostly use a Cloud IDE, and for JAMstack or mobile|cordova development you could use local VS Code.
+For SSR mostly use a Cloud IDE, and for components or mobile|cordova development you could use local VS Code.

 - Step number one(Cloud IDE), using the Cloud IDE (CodeAnywhere) after you open the IDE, connect to the Ubuntu instance in the cloud via ssh.
 You should see the editor and be able to ssh.
 Like this: